dcdpr/did-btc1/chapters/Beacons.md

    multiple transaction outputs, the signal output MUST be the last transaction output.

-##### Validate Document and Unsigned Bitcoin Transaction
+##### Validate Normalized Map and Unsigned Bitcoin Transaction

 Given:

-* `mapDocument` - required, map document constructed as above
+* `normalizedMap` - required, normalized map created as above
 * `unsignedSpendTx` - required, unsigned Bitcoin transaction constructed as above

-Validate the document and the unsigned Bitcoin transaction:
+Validate the normalized map and the unsigned Bitcoin transaction:

-1. Validate that `mapDocument` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the payload previously sent.
+1. Validate that `normalizedMap` contains each DID previously sent and that the value associated with each DID is either the hash previously sent or the hash of the payload previously sent.
-1. Set `hashBytes` to the result of passing `mapDocument` to the [JSON Canonicalization and Hash] algorithm.
+1. Set `hashBytes` to the result of passing JSON representation of `normalizedMap` to the [JSON Canonicalization and Hash] algorithm.
 1. Validate that `unsignedSpendTx` is spending from the correct Bitcoin address.
 1. Validate that the last transaction output of `unsignedSpendTx` is `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`.